 That means as the night progresses, the TV programs often become more “interesting” because I could see anything that I would surely never be able to see on Indonesian TV, such as sexual material.
 They are not abashed to broadcast sexual education program that contain naked couples doing sex, or also European movies that have sex scenes.
 One of the favorite show in this category is “Sex / Life” which was broadcasted every Wednesday night on Channel Ten at around 0930pm, or European movies, especially the French and Spanish ones, where steamy sex scenes are regularly seen.

 Other than risqué shows, I also like to watch other more general TV show such as music or perhaps documentaries.
 And every weekend I would tune music show.
 And there were two of them: RAGE on ABC and Video Hits on Channel 10.

 RAGE would start around midnight on Saturday, and it will play all the way until 9am in the morning.
 Amazingly, they didn’t repeat any of the songs throughout that duration.
 Instead, they will play any songs from any genre in western music industry (techno, dance, alternative, punk, RnB, and pop).

 Video Hits focusing on the top 10 pop songs.
-They don’t just show pop songs from American artists, but also British and of course, the local talents whom some already made their name in Britain or America.
+They didn’t just show pop songs from American artists, but also British and of course, the local talents whom some already made their name in Britain or America.
 They also broadcast some classic pop songs (mostly Australians).
 Some of the songs that they played had become the soundtrack of my life there, and truly adding color to my love life which will develop later on.

 Such as “(Something About) The Way You Look Tonight” by Elton John.
 I always get emotional whenever I hear this song.